 ITTP detects anomalies in an industrial system's behavior by learning standard commands and regular behavior that complies with the rules within this system.
 ITPP then detects deviations from the norm.
 If the solution registers a weak point in the system, it provides information in real time and shows detailed information in a clear console terminal.
 Experts are then able to assess the transaction and introduce countermeasures as appropriate.

-IAAP guards against remote access to machines, for remote maintenance, for example.
+IAAP guards against remote access to machines used for remote maintenance, for example.
 The service company technicians gain access via an encrypted connection using a "rendezvous server".
 2-factor authentication is used as an additional security measure.
 The customer's employee likewise sets up a connection to the rendezvous server.
-He authorizes the technician's connection via a service box or the management portal for a defined period of time.
+They authorize the technician's connection via a service box or the management portal for a defined period of time.
 Work on the systems can be monitored and recorded live.

 Future-proofing a company requires four building blocks: connectivity, cloud and infrastructure, security, and digitalization.
 Industry 4.0 and smart factories require special protection against attacks.